isabella232/rtos-docs-pr.es-es/rtos-docs/netx/chapter4.md

 ## <a name="nx_packet_allocate"></a>nx_packet_allocate

-Asigna un paquete del grupo especificado.
+Asignar un paquete del grupo especificado

 ### <a name="prototype"></a>Prototipo